Russian homebuilder PIK says mortgage-backed sales at pre-crisis level

 It also posted a rise in cash collections from real estate sales.

-PIK’s second-quarter cash collections from sales to individuals grew 19.2 percent year-on-year to 9.5 billion rubles, with growth boosted by a low base the year earlier.
+PIK’s second-quarter cash collections from sales to individuals grew 19.2 percent year-on-year to 9.5 billion roubles, with growth boosted by a low base the year earlier.

-Its new retail sales contracts to customers jumped 45.7 percent to 118,000 square meters and the value of contracts grew 40 percent to around 10 billion rubles, it said in a statement.
+Its new retail sales contracts to customers jumped 45.7 percent to 118,000 square metres and the value of contracts grew 40 percent to around 10 billion roubles, it said in a statement.

 Rival developer Etalon has said mortgage-backed contracts also rose as a proportion of its total sales to 20 percent in the second quarter from 11 percent in January-March.